Skip to main content

 Cilantro contains compounds (chelators, broadly) that can mobilize metals from tissues.
 The challenge is that cilantro mobilizes metals more readily than it removes them, which is why heavy use without a binder can redistribute metals to other tissues.
 If you use cilantro, pair it with a strong binder (chlorella or zeolite) and keep doses small and consistent rather than large and sporadic.

-Some studies link heavy metal exposure (especially mercury and cadmium) to higher risk of autoimmune conditions like lupus, multiple sclerosis, and certain thyroid disorders.
+Some studies link heavy metal exposure (particularly mercury and cadmium) to higher risk of autoimmune conditions like lupus, multiple sclerosis, and certain thyroid disorders.
 The mechanism is thought to be molecular mimicry and chronic immune activation.
-The connection is not proven for any one metal, but it is a real area of concern, especially for patients with strong family histories of autoimmunity.
+The connection is not proven for any one metal, but it is a real area of concern, particularly for patients with strong family histories of autoimmunity.

 You can lower arsenic exposure from rice with three simple steps: rinse the rice thoroughly before cooking, cook it in a 6-to-1 water-to-rice ratio (then drain the excess water), and choose lower-arsenic varieties like basmati from California, India, or Pakistan.
 Brown rice contains more arsenic than white.
 Switching part of your starch intake to quinoa, oats, or potatoes also helps.